September 19, 2022

 A great way for physical therapists to earn income on the side, or as their main job is to consult others on PT.

 If you specialize in a particular part of physical therapy, or simply have decades of experience in the field, you can certainly consult for various companies who are seeking a physical therapy expert.
+Consulting has been a tried and true PT side hustle for a long time.

 - High Compensation: Since you’re an expert serving a very specialized role in a company, these positions are typically compensated pretty well.